PGM-Lab/InferPy/README.md

 Have a look at Inference Zoo to explore other configuration options.

-In the last part of this guide, we highlight that INFERPY directly builds on top of Edward's compositionality idea to design complex infererence algorithms.
+In the last part of this guide, we highlight that InferPy directly builds on top of Edward's compositionality idea to design complex infererence algorithms.

 ```python
  probmodel = ProbModel(vars = [theta,mu,sigma,z_n, x_n])